AndreaM2429/My_Portfolio/README.md

 <details>
   <summary>CSS</summary>
   <ul>
-    > Add the mobile and desktop design.
+    > Add the mobile and desktop design using media query.
     <li>The <a href="https://github.com/microverseinc/curriculum-html-css/blob/main/html5.md">CSS</a> is used to provide the design in the index document</li>
   </ul>
 </details>